 DUI & DWI in Oregon

-Driving under the influence of intoxicants (DUII) such as alcohol, a crime in Oregon, endangers the lives of innocent children, women, and men who share the road.
+Driving under the influence of intoxicants (DUII) such as alcohol, is a crime in Oregon.
+This crime endangers the lives of innocent people who share the road, as well as yourself.

 Oregon motorists may be charged with DUII if driving a vehicle under the influence of intoxicating liquor and/or other controlled substance.